Yokahu Lodge: Section Conclaves

-The 2008 NE-2A Section Conclave took place at Guajataka Scout Reservation, marking the first time that the Yokahu Lodge hosted such event and the first to be held outside the United States.
+The 2008 NE-2A Section Conclave marked the first time that the Yokahu Lodge hosted such event and the first to be held outside the United States.
 The event had a record attendance of 500 Arrowmen including the National Chief and Vice-Chief, Northeast Region Chief and many Section Chiefs.
 In this Conclave, the Section changed from NE-2A to NE-5A with the Section losing and acquiring other Lodges.
 At this event, Alberto del Valle, from Yokahu Lodge, became the second Puerto Rican to become a Section officer after being elected Section Vice-Chief.
 The first Yokahu Arrowman to become a Section officer was Fernando Moreno, who was elected Section Secretary, years prior.

-2016 Section Conclave

-Yokahu hosted the NE-5A Section Conclave in August 2016 at Guajataka Scout Reservation for the second time in its Lodge history.
-More than 350 people from New Jersey and Puerto Rico attended the event, including the Order of the Arrow's National Chief, Northeast Region Chief and NE-5B Section Chief (also, NE-5 Section Co-Chief).
+In August 2016, Yokahu hosted the NE-5A Section Conclave for the second time, with than 350 people from New Jersey and Puerto Rico attending the event, including the Order of the Arrow's National Chief, Northeast Region Chief and NE-5B Section Chief (also, NE-5 Section Co-Chief).
 In this Conclave, the outgoing Section Chief, Rodrigo Córdova, from Yokahu Lodge, who became the third Puerto Rican to become a Section officer, passed on his position to Christian Wolpert Gaztambide, another fellow Yokahu Arrowman, who was also elected as Section Chief of NE-5A and, subsequently, NE-5 Section Co-Chief.
 He became the fourth Puerto Rican to become a Section officer, the second to become Section Chief and the first back-to-back for the same position for a Yokahu Arrowman.
 This Conclave marked the final one as Section NE-5A before its merger with NE-5B to form one NE-5, acquiring an additional six Lodges to the five that NE-5A already had.

+In August 2025, Yokahu hosted the Section Conclave for the third time, as part of the new Eastern Region, Section E-17, with the Order of the Arrow National Chief in attendance, as well as other Section Chiefs from the organization.
+In this Conclave, Yokahu Lodge Chief Víctor Padilla Rivera became the third Yokahu Arrowman to be elected Section Chief, and the fifth to become a Section officer.
+This also marks the first time that an incumbent Yokahu Lodge Chief is elected as a Section officer.

 National Leadership Seminar

-In 2002, Yokahu Lodge hosted the order's National Leadership Seminar for the first time which included visits from the National Chief and Northeast Region Chief.
-Yokahu again hosted the NLS for their membership's attendance in October 2014 and included visits from the Northeast Region Chief and the National Vice-Chief.
+Yokahu Lodge has hosted the Order of the Arrow's National Leadership Seminar (NLS) three times for their membership.
+The first time was in 2002, which included visits from the National Chief and Northeast Region Chief, and again in 2014, which included visits from the Northeast Region Chief and the National Vice-Chief.
+Yokahu hosted the National Leadership Seminar for the third time in 2024.